 Co-founder of FemmeProjects Kim Windvogel says, "We have learnt that parents and adults often refuse to talk about sexuality with children because they fear that they will encourage ‘sinful’ behavior.
 In fact we should be encouraging engagement on this subject so that our children are informed and with this information they have agency over their sexual and reproductive health"

-In addition to inviting people to share their personal stories about menstruating, FemmeProjects has invited artists and designers to create art and products for the campaign.
+In addition to inviting people to share their personal stories about menstruating, FemmeProjects has invited artist, Lady Skollie to create art for the campaign that can be seen in these images.
 These will be on sale and proceeds will go towards FemmeProjects’ Cycles fund to educate learners about sex and menstruation; and to provide young learners with hygienic bodily care.

 The campaign photographs and features South African celebrities and connectors including KFM breakfast presenters Sherlin Barends, ELLE digital content manager Palesa Kgasane, South African actress Denise Newman and visual artist Lady Skollie, who designed an exclusive T-shirt celebrating the vulva for this campaign.
-This will be for sale once the campaign commences on the 28th of May 2018.
-FemmeProjects aims to grow awareness around the importance of Comprehensive Sexual & Menstrual Education in South Africa and the world.
+FemmeProjects aims to grow awareness around the importance of Comprehensive Sexual & Menstrual Education in South Africa and the world..